aaditya-29/Perfume-Website/README.md

-Front End desiged usign React and tailwind CSS for a perfume website
+Front End desiged using React and tailwind CSS for a perfume website